 API Overview

 Pidgr exposes a gRPC API built with Protocol Buffers.
-All services are available over both native gRPC (for backend services) and Connect-Web (for browser applications).
+All services are available over native gRPC (for backend services) and the Connect protocol (for browsers and simple HTTP clients), including plain JSON-over-HTTP.

 Protocol